opensearch-project/project-website/_posts/2023-11-20-unlocking-the-secrets-to-ingestion.md

 # Client Optimization

-First and foremost it’s important to understand our [`_bulk` API](https://opensearch.org/docs/latest/api-reference/document-apis/bulk/).
+First and foremost, it’s important to understand our [`_bulk` API](https://opensearch.org/docs/latest/api-reference/document-apis/bulk/).
 The bulk endpoint allows users to send multiple document actions at once to OpenSearch.
 This is much more efficient then sending individual document updates one at a time.
-This is because the `http` protocol takes a fair bit of time and the more requests you need to make the more you will experience that overhead.
+This is because the `http` protocol takes a fair bit of time, and the more requests you need to make, the more you will experience that overhead.

 Below is a sample bulk request.
 It’s comprised of two parts: the action and the document.
 The action will include the operation to be performed such as: index, delete, create, update.
 It also contains additional metadata such as index or document id.
 The second part is the document you wish to ingest.